xr2006/xr2006.github.io/index.md

 - **Choice Modeling with Large-scale Dataset**: Developing nonparametric mixed logit models to estimate taste heterogeneity in activity schedules, travel modes, and multimodal trip routes; applying these models to assess the impacts of emerging services, congestion pricing, and EV charging infrastructure on mobility, economy, and social equity.

-- **Logistics Systems towards Transportation Equity**: Combining mathematical programming and equity metrics to support city- and state-wide mobility service design; quantifying trade-offs between transportation efficiency and equity, as well as among different stakeholder groups.
+- **Equity-aware Transportation Logistics**: Combining mathematical programming and equity metrics to support city- and state-wide mobility service design; quantifying trade-offs between transportation efficiency and equity, as well as among different stakeholder groups.

 ---